 2. Lack of Cultural Fit

-Wal-Mart’s corporate culture never resonated with the Germany audience.
+Wal-Mart’s corporate culture never resonated with the German audience.
 They tried to enforce American values and practices which didn’t sit well with their German employees.
 Management did not listen to its employees when employees came to them with suggestions and improvements.
 Lastly, there was no stability with top management as they were constantly turning over.
-The high turnover was inconsistent with German’s preference for stability and long term orientation.
+The high turnover was inconsistent with the Germans' preference for stability and long term orientation.